-- Lean into each moment, adapting and adjusting to what the situation calls for.
+- Lean into each moment, adapting and adjusting to what the situation best calls for.

 - Demonstrate emotional stability and level-headedness.

-- Think, act, behave, and communicate in a consistent way.
+- Think, act, behave, and talk in a consistent way.

 - Make hard shifts between being an extrovert and introvert.